“We out of sugar?” he asked and rubbed his hand over his damp, dark hair. “Coffee’s ready.”

 Sure, he thought but didn’t respond.
 “Eggs?” he asked.

 Kevin carried his eggs and coffee to the back porch outside with Percy, his medium-sized golden mutt, trailing behind.
-He sat at the green plastic table covered with a yellow vinyl tablecloth and opened the Chicago Tribune wide in front of him.
+He sat at the green plastic table covered with a yellow vinyl tablecloth.
 Percy curled up on the wooden deck and dozed off, basking in the sun.
 He was pooped from a long run with Kevin that morning.
 Lucy pushed her way through the door, carrying her plate and coffee and plopped them on the table.
 She pulled one of the sausages off her plate and dropped it on Kevin’s.

-“Let’s go out to the barbeque early, around two,” Kevin put the newspaper down, his brown eyes softly looking at her.
+“Let’s go out to the barbeque early, around two,” Kevin commented, his brown eyes softly looking at her.
 He then picked up his fork and started eating.

 “I have Pilates at two and then I was going to get a mani pedi, sometime after that?”
 Lucy scooped up some of the scrambled eggs and shoved them into her mouth.